-In addition to Dr. Charlton’s research program, she is the Course Director for a number of classes across Harvard in epidemiology and reproductive health research.
+In addition to Dr. Charlton’s research program, she co-leads Harvard SOGIE—a 125+ member collaborative that brings together sexual and gender minority health researchers from across the university.
+Further, Dr. Charlton leads a number of mentoring initiatives, particularly for underrepresented minorities.
+She is a Certified Facilitator through the Center for the Improvement of Mentored Experiences and she is the founder of the Harvard Sexual and Gender Minority Health Mentoring Program.
+Dr. Charlton is an award-winning mentor and has individually mentored more than 40 scholars including early-career faculty, postdoctoral fellows, and trainees.
+In the classroom, Dr. Charlton is the Course Director for a number of classes across Harvard in epidemiology and reproductive health research.
 In the realm of medical education, she helps to lead efforts with Harvard Medical School's Sexual and Gender Minority Health Equity Initiative—a multi-year enterprise to enhance the ability of medical school students and faculty to provide evidence-based care by integrating sexual and gender minority health content across the curriculum.

 Dr. Charlton received her MSc and ScD from the Department of Epidemiology at the Harvard T.H.
 Chan School of Public Health.